lindseyfuller/summer-chores/README.md

 # summer-chores
 Project Title: Summer Chores To Do List

-Description: Assignment to illustrate how to do callbacks and promises.
+Description: Assignment to illustrate how to do callbacks, promises, and async and await functions.
+Times could be changed to complete all chores.

 Installation Instructions/Usage: Clone the repo and use node js to run program